WilliamCCHuang/GraphLIME/README.md

 coefs = explainer.explain_node(node_idx, data.x, data.edge_index)
 ```

+`coefs` are the coefficients of features.
+It corresponds to the $beta$ in the paper.
+The larger the value is, more important the corresponding feature is.

 ## Reproduce

 All scripts of different experiments are in `scripts` folder.
 You can reproduce the results by: